-You’ve monitored your model, you have identified significant concept drift, and when retraining your model you see significant improvements, now it’s time to deploy the updated model.
-This whole process is a completely normal part of the lifecycle of ML models in production, and you should consider best practices for making this process as smooth as possible.
+You’ve monitored your model, you have identified significant concept drift, and when retraining your model you see significant improvements.
+Now it’s time to deploy the updated model.
+This whole process is a completely normal part of the lifecycle of ML models in production and you should consider best practices for making this process as smooth as possible.

 A/B Testing for ML Models

 Just as for any UX feature, we can use A/B testing for our ML models.
 This way, we are able to evaluate whether the newer model actually achieves better performance in scenarios where we don’t have full information.
 For example, a recommendation system such as the one used by Netflix knows if the user decides to watch a suggested movie, but cannot know if that user would watch some other movie that would have been suggested instead.
-In such a case we could run two models simultaneously and compare their success rate.
+In that case, we could run two models simultaneously and compare their success rate.

 Additionally, using A/B testing can help you avoid issues when deploying a new model since it provides a more gradual transition.
 We can start off by directing some small percentage of the load to the new model and evaluate performance, then slowly increase this percentage for a smooth transition.